 Section 16(a) of the Exchange Act requires our directors and officers, and persons who beneficially own more than 10% of our common stock, to file initial reports of ownership and reports of changes in ownership of our stock and our other equity securities with the SEC.
 As a practical matter, we assist our directors and officers by monitoring transactions and completing and filing Section 16 reports on their behalf.
-Based upon this assistance, as well as upon our review of copies of reports filed pursuant to Section 16(a) of the Exchange Act, we believe that all filings required to be made were timely made in accordance with the requirements of the Exchange Act in fiscal year 2014 except for late Form 4 filings for three of our executive officers.
-On January 2, 2014 Form 4's were filed for Joseph D. Rumley Alex M. Teague and Harold S. Edwards in connection with the December 27, 2013 grant of 3,076, 3,635 and 5,313 shares of common stock, respectively, pursuant to the Amended and Restated Plan and the forfeiture of some shares by each as payment for tax liability relating to the vesting of certain restricted stock units.
+Based upon this assistance, as well as upon our review of copies of reports filed pursuant to Section 16(a) of the Exchange Act, we believe that all filings required to be made were timely made in accordance with the requirements of the Exchange Act in fiscal year 2015 except for late Form 4 filings for three of our executive officers.
+On January 7, 2015, Form 4's were filed for Joseph D. Rumley Alex M. Teague and Harold S. Edwards in connection with the December 26, 2014 grant of 4,513, 5,333 and 7,795 shares of common stock, respectively, pursuant to the Amended and Restated Plan and the forfeiture of some shares by each as payment for tax liability relating to the vesting of certain restricted stock units.
+Additionally, a late Form 4 filing was made for one director.
+On January 23, 2015 a Form 4 was filed for Keith W. Renken in connection with the purchase of 1,100 shares of common stock.
+Mr. Renken resigned as a director of the Company in October 2015.

-STOCKHOLDER PROPOSALS FOR THE 2016 ANNUAL MEETING OF STOCKHOLDERS
+STOCKHOLDER PROPOSALS FOR THE 2017 ANNUAL MEETING OF STOCKHOLDERS

-To be considered for inclusion in our proxy statement for the 2016 Annual Meeting of Stockholders, stockholder proposals must be received by the Company no later than October 22, 2015.
+To be considered for inclusion in our proxy statement for the 2017 Annual Meeting of Stockholders, stockholder proposals must be received by the Company no later than October 20, 2016.
 In order to be included in company-sponsored proxy materials, stockholder proposals will need to comply with Rule 14a-8 promulgated under the Exchange Act.
 If you do not comply with Rule 14a-8, we will not be required to include the proposal in the proxy statement and the proxy card we will mail to stockholders.
 No other business (other than matters included in our proxy statement in accordance with Rule 14a-8) may be presented for action at such annual meeting unless a stockholder gives timely notice of the proposal in writing to the Secretary.
 To be timely, a stockholder's notice is required to be delivered to the Secretary no earlier than the November 15 immediately preceding such annual meeting and no later than the close of business on the 90th day immediately preceding the scheduled date of such annual meeting.
 Stockholder proposals should be sent to Investor Relations at Limoneira Company, 1141 Cummings Road, Santa Paula, California 93060.